A stochastic perturbation approach to nonlinear bifurcating problems: Introduction

 Nonlinear parametric partial differential equations (PDEs) play a fundamental role in accurately modeling several physics problems, but their solutions may exhibit a non-trivial dependence on the system parameters.
 This is indeed the case of bifurcating phenomena \cite{Seydel}, where the nonlinear terms in the equations give rise to a non-differentiable evolution of the solution manifold, and thus to the non-uniqueness of the solution with respect to the parameters.
 More specifically, the problem admits multiple co-existing states for the same value of a parameter $\mu$ (e.g.\ controlling the physical properties of the model), and an in-depth numerical investigation is needed to deal with such ill-posedness to fully describe the system in the simulations.
 Studying a model's bifurcating behavior means evaluating the curve individuated in the state space by the solutions obtained solving the equations for different values of the parameters.
 An intuitive way of describing the bifurcation is to represent it via the \textit{bifurcation diagram}, which consists in tracking a specific scalar quantity of interest, characterizing the different \textit{branches} w.r.t.\ the corresponding parameter value, possibly including information regarding their stability properties.

-The complexity of the topic, coupled with its broad range of potential applications, has stimulated the development of numerical methods to investigate such problems and enhance their exploitation.
-In particular, \textit{continuation methods} consist in the use of deterministic numerical solvers in an iterative pipeline, progressively exploring the parametric space \cite{allgower2003}.
+The complexity of the topic, coupled with its wide range of potential applications, has stimulated the development of numerical methods to investigate such problems and enhance their exploitation.
+In particular, most numerical approaches to bifurcation analysis are commonly referred to as \textit{continuation methods}, and consist in the use of deterministic numerical solvers in an iterative pipeline, progressively exploring the parametric space.
 The idea behind this approach is to accurately ``continue" an already known solution branch in the yet unexplored regions, following its evolution.
 Nevertheless, the local nature of continuation methods creates a problem when interested in the behavior of the system far from the bifurcation point.
-Indeed, continuing all the branches for many parameter values easily becomes computationally unbearable, especially when employing \textit{full-order} methodologies such as the Finite Element Method (FEM) \cite{quarteroni2017numerical}, or when forced to take only small exploration steps.
+Indeed, continuing all the branches for many parameter values easily becomes computationally unbearable, especially when employing \textit{full-order} methodologies, or when forced to take only small exploration steps.
 Several efforts have been dedicated to reducing the computational complexity associated with the reconstruction of the bifurcation diagram and the detection of the bifurcation points, e.g.\ via the development of ad-hoc surrogate models \cite{PichiPhd}.
 Despite this, a complete and computationally affordable investigation of bifurcation problems is still far from being reached.